 Sign up to receive updates on the process and express interest in employment.
 If you have already signed up to receive alerts, HR will be sending you an e-mail to let you know you can begin the application process.

-Online applications, exam registration and payment are now open on the Apply Now page of our website.
+Online applications, exam registration and payment are now closed.
 To be considered, applications and a $25.00 payment for the written examination must be received by 5:00 p.m.
 MST March 2, 2018.
 We will not be testing for Firefighter/Paramedics in 2018.
 Late applications or payment will not be accepted.